Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 Yes, competition exists.
 But smart buyers win with strategy, not fear.
 Contingencies exist to protect you, especially your deposit.

-3) Assuming appliances/items are included
+3) Assuming appliances or items are included

-Don’t get emotionally finessed by a contract.
+Do not get emotionally finessed by a contract.
 Protect your money.
 Protect your peace.

 Why This Matters in the Cincinnati Market (2026)